cdot65/scm-config-clone/docs/user-guide/introduction.md

 - **Automated Cloning**: Eliminates the need for manual copying of configurations.
 - **Secure Credentials Handling**: Uses a `settings.yaml` file to store credentials securely.
+- **Comprehensive Coverage**: Supports a wide range of object types, security services, network services, and deployment services.
-- **Customizable**: Allows specifying folders and is designed to be extended with additional commands.
+- **Customizable**: Allows specifying folders and snippets with flexible filtering options.
 - **User-Friendly**: Provides clear prompts and informative logging.

+## Supported Configuration Types

+The tool supports cloning various types of configurations:

+1. **Objects**: Address objects, address groups, applications, tags, services, service groups, HIP objects, and many more.
+2. **Security Services**: Security rules, URL categories, anti-spyware profiles, decryption profiles, and other security-related configurations.
+3. **Network Services**: NAT rules and related network configurations.
+4. **Deployment Services**: Remote network objects and other deployment-related configurations.

+For a complete list of supported commands, see the [Commands Reference](python/commands.md).

 ## Workflow

 1. **Authentication**: Set up your credentials and project settings using the `settings` command.
-2. **Cloning Operations**: Use the available commands to clone address objects and groups.
+2. **Cloning Operations**: Use the available commands to clone various configuration objects between tenants.
 3. **Verification**: Confirm that configurations have been successfully cloned to the destination tenant.

 ## Next Steps